Semantics Disentanglement and Composition for Universal Image Coding with Efficiently LLM Reasoning and Generative Diffusion: Related Works

+Large Language Models (LLM)~\cite{touvron2023llama} and Multimodal Large Language Models (MLLM)~\cite{chatgpt_2024,liu2024visual} have experienced rapid advancements over the past few years, showcasing remarkable capabilities in understanding tasks.
+Some works~\cite{gao2024unimic,li2024misc} have attempted to use them to improve image compression tasks.
+For example, Li $et\ al.$~\cite{li2024misc} uses GPT-4 to generate descriptions of images, and utilizes them to help generate reconstructed images.
+However, the overhead caused by frequent API calls and running models locally makes these methods difficult to implement.
+In contrast, we propose an efficient method that requires only one LLM reasoning per task inference.
 Visual grounding is also close to our work, in which the task aims to locate the most relevant objects or regions in an image based on a natural language query~\cite{yang2019fast, liao2020real, yang2020improving}.
-The recent popular open-set Grounding DINO~\cite{liu2023grounding} has made grounding approaches more applicable to real-world scenarios, which utilizes cross-modal alignment and contrastive learning methods to filter out the most relevant text during the inference process and achieve precise localization.
-In this paper, we leverage the open-set capabilities of Grounding DINO by feeding it a large number of candidate semantic labels voted by MLLMs, which ultimately filter the labels and generate corresponding localization information, achieving an effective semantics analysis and disentanglement for the subsequent compression.
+The recent popular open-set Grounding DINO~\cite{liu2023grounding} has made grounding approaches more applicable to real-world scenarios, which utilize cross-modal alignment and contrastive learning methods to filter out the most relevant text during the inference process and achieve precise localization.
+In this paper, we leverage the open-set capabilities of Grounding DINO achieving an effective semantics analysis and disentanglement for the subsequent compression.